CORE: Building a Multi-Brand Design Ecosystem

 Our Aceable design system — originally named VISION (the project title established prior to my arrival) — proved to be a major success.
 It significantly elevated the user experience across Aceable’s platforms while also driving measurable performance improvements in both our driving and real estate verticals.
 With a strong, flexible system in place, the next challenge became clear: how do we scale this success across Aceable’s broader portfolio of brands without starting from scratch?

-That question led us to iDriveSafely and DriversEd.com (both within the driving education vertical) and, eventually, to PrepAgent, a recently acquired real estate licensing platform.
+That question led us to iDriveSafely and DriversEd.com (both drivers ed companies) and, eventually, to PrepAgent, a recently acquired real estate licensing platform.

 The Challenge

-Each brand presented a different starting point. iDriveSafely and DriversEd.com were in urgent need of an overhaul, both aesthetically and from a UX/UI perspective.
-Inconsistent layouts, dated visuals, and fragmented interaction patterns made it difficult to deliver a modern, intuitive learning experience.
+Each brand presented a different starting point. iDriveSafely and DriversEd.com desperately needed a complete overhaul, both aesthetically and from a UX/UI perspective.
+Inconsistent layouts, dated visuals, and fragmented interaction patterns made it difficult to deliver a modern, intuitive learning experience or establish credibility within the market.

 PrepAgent was already in relatively good shape, with a functional interface and a more modern baseline.
 However, the platform needed to be migrated, and maintaining its existing, fully custom styling would have added unnecessary complexity and long-term overhead.
 Rather than replicating PrepAgent’s exact visual system we made a strategic decision to fold it into CORE’s component architecture, allowing us to streamline the migration, reduce engineering lift, and create a more scalable foundation while preserving PrepAgent’s brand identity.